KenHuang2019/III_MidtermProject/README.md

-# This is an educational website for learning Python and Javascript
+## This is an educational website for learning Python and Javascript.